Pridi Banomyong

-Born to a family of farmers in Ayutthaya Province, he nonetheless received a good education, becoming one of the nation's youngest barristers in 1919, at the age of nineteen.
-In 1920, he won scholarship to study in France, where he graduated from University of Caen with a master's degree, and completed his doctorate from University of Paris in 1927.
-In the same year, he co-founded Khana Ratsadon with like-minded Siamese overseas students.
+Born to a family of farmers in Ayutthaya province, he received a good education, becoming one of the nation's youngest barristers in 1919, at the age of nineteen.
+In 1920, he won a royal scholarship granted by the King of Siam to study in France, where he graduated from the University of Caen with a master's degree, and received a doctorate from the University of Paris in 1927.
+In the same year, he co-founded Khana Ratsadon with like-minded Siamese overseas royal-sponsored students.
 After returning to Thailand, still called Siam at the time, he worked as a judge, judicial secretariat, and professor.
-In the aftermath of 1932 Siamese Revolution, he played an important role in drafting two of the country's first constitutions and proposing a socialist economic plan.
-His plan was ill-received, and Pridi went into a short period of political exile.
-On his return, he took many ministerial posts in Khana Ratsadon's governments.
-His significant contributions include modernizing Thai legal codes, laying the foundation for Thailand's local government system, negotiating the cancellation of unequal treaties with the West, and tax reform.
+In the aftermath of 1932 Siamese Revolution, he played an important role in drafting two of the country's first constitutions and proposing a socialist economic plan influenced by communism scheme, principles and conducts.
+His plan was ill-received, and Pridi went into a short period of political exile as aftermatch of the fight-for-power with his fellow revolutionists.
+On his return, he took many ministerial posts in Khana Ratsadon governments.
+His contributions include modernizing Thai legal codes, laying the foundation for Thailand's local government system, negotiating the cancellation of unequal treaties with the West, and tax reform.

-Pridi diverged from Plaek Phibunsongkhram after the latter's apparent tendencies for dictatorship in the 1930s, marking the beginning of the long rivalry between the two Khana Ratsadon leaders, and Pridi made a regent during 1941 to 1945, a powerless post at the time.
+Pridi diverged from Plaek Phibunsongkhram after the latter began to display a taste for dictatorial governance in the 1930s, marking the beginning of the long rivalry between the two Khana Ratsadon leaders.
+Pridi was made Regent during 1941 to 1945, a powerless post at the time.
 Shortly thereafter, he became leader of the domestic Free Thai Movement during World War II.
-His move to legitimize Plaek's declaration of war against the Allies proved fruitful and after the war, and the King thought of him as a senior statesman.
-He briefly became Prime Minister for a brief period in 1946, but his political opponents painted him as the mastermind behind the mysterious death of King Ananda Mahidol, and a coup in 1947 cost him his political power.
+He briefly became prime minister in 1946, but his political opponents painted him as the mastermind behind the mysterious death of King Ananda Mahidol, and a coup in 1947 cost him his political power.
 An attempt to stage a counter-coup in 1949 failed and Pridi spent the rest of his life living in exile.
 He died in Paris in 1983, and his ashes were brought back to Thailand three years later.

-His image ranged from that of an anti-monarchist democrat to a republican.
+He is often described as a democratic socialist.
 The branding of Pridi as a communist and a mastermind of King Ananda's death has since been regarded as politically motivated, which his opponents continued to use even after his death.
 However, Pridi won every libel lawsuit in Thailand filed against those who promoted such views.
-He became a symbol of resistance against military dictatorships, as well as a symbol of liberalism, and Thammasat University.
+He became a symbol of resistance against military dictatorships, Progressive politics, and Thammasat University.
 The centenary of his birth was celebrated by UNESCO in 2000.